Date

 14:00 – 15:30

-Discussion 4: Bank Technology Architecture in an AI Age – what the IT vendors aren’t telling us"
+Workshop 4: Bank Technology Architecture in an AI Age – what the IT vendors aren’t telling us"

 AI is reshaping how bank technology is created and maintained, and how data is procured, stored and processed.
 Many IT vendors are still struggling to adapt.
 Banks need their own mental map of what to build, what to buy and how to manage vendor relationships.
 These are now CEO-level decisions that must return to the board before moving forward.
 This session helps leaders plan a clear architecture strategy for the future.